onzfonz/comp227/src/content/0/en/part0c.md

 ### 7: Generate a GitHub token

-In the past two years, with even more threats to security, GitHub has moved to having us use tokens to access our projects from our computers.
+In the past two years, with even more threats to security, GitHub has moved to have us use tokens to access our projects from our computers.
 **Tokens** act like credentials but have much more fine-grained controls on what they can and cannot access.
-Tokens are slightly analogous to using like a temporary credit card number for purchases, instead of giving everyone access to your bank account.
+Tokens are slightly analogous to using a temporary credit card number for purchases, instead of giving everyone access to your bank account.
 Because Webstorm will be constantly communicating with GitHub, let's generate a token that will be stored on our computer.